Where It All Began

 The intention of the project was to ensure that advice was delivered independently from the influence of any single organisation, but would use an “expert panel” from across the industry (charity and commercial providers alike), with all of the partners within the panel contributing to the funding of the charity.

-Significant interest was generated and expressed by a number of reputable potential partners from across the charitable and commercial sectors.
+Significant interest was generated and expressed by a number of leading organisations from across the charitable and commercial sectors.

-While the pilot project was successful in advising and supporting people with debt problems, projections showed that the on-going costs of promoting and providing the service would be in excess of funding likely to be generated from across the debt industry.
+While the pilot project was successful in advising and supporting people with debt problems, it became clear that the on-going costs of providing the service would be in excess of funding likely to be generated from across the debt industry.
 As a result the pilot was suspended.

 At this point Dennis Benson became chairman and the charity’s name was changed to Debt Advice Foundation.